MiHoYo: Official gamer forums

+Tears of Themis

+Tears of Themis is an adventure visual novel game developed and published by MiHoYo that combines romance and detective elements.
+The game released its first PV on 29 July 2019.
+It started its pre-registration on 29 July 2020, and officially went live on 30 July 2020.
+The game had a closed beta test for its international version in April and May 2021, and opened its pre-registration in June, reaching over 650,000 pre-registrations.
+The game received the Pocket Gamer People's Choice Award in 2022.
+The game takes place in the year 2030, in a sci-fi setting of the fictional city of Stellis.
+The player plays as a female defense lawyer who works with four male love interests to solve cases.

-Genshin Impact
+2020–present: Genshin Impact and HoYoverse era

-Genshin Impact began its development in January 2017 with the working title "崩坏4" (Bēnghuài 4; "Honkai 4").
-At that time, producer Cai Haoyu considered creating a new project to enhance miHoYo's core research and development capabilities and present products with significant quality improvement to players in the future.
+Genshin Impact began its development in January 2017 with the working title "崩坏4" (Bēnghuài 4; "Honkai 4th").
+At that time, producer Cai Haoyu considered creating a new project to enhance MiHoYo's core research and development capabilities and present products with significant quality improvement to players in the future.
 The idea of creating an open-world game came out of that.
 During the next seven months, the team tried several prototypes.
 After Cai played Nintendo's The Legend of Zelda: Breath of the Wild, the team took inspiration from the game's world exploration experience.
 Other inspirations came from the random events of Grand Theft Auto, the strategy in Divinity: Original Sin, and game developer Naughty Dog.